-Prior to his installation at Pitt, Gallagher spent more than two decades in public service.
-In 2009, President Barack Obama appointed him to direct the National Institute for Standards and Technology.
-While in this role, Gallagher also acted as the deputy secretary of commerce until leaving for Pitt in the summer of 2014.
+Prior to his installation at Pitt in 2014, Gallagher spent more than two decades in public service.
+In 2009, President Barack Obama appointed him to direct the National Institute of Standards and Technology.
+While in this role, Gallagher also served as acting deputy secretary of commerce until leaving for Pitt in the summer of 2014.

 Gallagher holds a PhD in physics from the University of Pittsburgh and a bachelor’s degree in physics and philosophy from Benedictine College in Kansas.
 He and his wife, Karen, are the proud parents of three sons.